artdgn/web-positiviser/README.md

 ![negativity-balancer.gif](https://artdgn.github.io/images/negativity-balancer.gif)

 ## What is this?
-- A chrome extension that uses a sentiment analysis model running in the background to score elements based on negativity of the text in them and adjust the style to reduce their visibility.
+- A browser extension that uses a sentiment analysis model running in the background to score elements based on negativity of the text in them and adjust the style to reduce their visibility.
 - This is very much a work in progress and not a ready to be used extension